wicklanm/Microsoft-Azure-Sentinel-Lab-SIEM-1/README.md

 - Go to our Entra ID portal
 - Go to Diagnostic settings under Monitoring and health
 - Make new setting
 - Check Auditlogs and Signin logs.
+You can choose more if you want, but we will keep it simple for now.
 - include subscription and workspace

 <img width="1395" height="898" alt="Screenshot 2026-04-28 230507" src="https://github.com/user-attachments/assets/3e150465-d06f-4809-ae2f-0ba60bfc83f6" />